So far, though, the critics have failed to prove this point to the Federal Motor Carrier Safety Administration.

 “We have today not one piece of data that supports the contention that accidents will increase following new rule,” said Julie Anna Cirillo, acting assistant administrator of the agency, at the hours of service roundtable yesterday.

 There still is plenty of time to get the information into the record – final comments are not due until Dec.
 15 – but Cirillo’s comment underscores the urgency of the industry’s position.
 In order to get the safety agency to change its proposal, truckers will need to prove their case with objective, verifiable data.

-which continue this week and next, are intended to give truckers and other interested parties a chance to present their data to the agency – and some new information has been turned over.
+The roundtable discussions, which continue this week and next, are intended to give truckers and other interested parties a chance to present their data to the agency – and some new information has been turned over.
 But most will be working on their comments up until the last moment on Dec.
 15, or waiting to see what others might say.

 The key presentation at yesterday’s session was from the Commercial Vehicle Safety Alliance, focusing on enforcement of the proposal.

 CVSA is committed to enforcing any rule that the safety agency comes up with, but has reservations about the current proposal, said executive director Stephen Campbell.

 The alliance, whose members include state and federal enforcement personnel as well as truck and bus safety officials, still is collecting data on the proposal.
 But it is clear, Campbell said, that due to the complexity of the proposed rule, enforcement officials will need more training than the safety agency has estimated – perhaps twice as much.

 Enforcement officials also are worried about the onboard recorder requirement.
 Ultimately, Campbell admitted, the recorders will make it easier for officers to review driver logs.
 But that won’t happen quickly, because officers will first have to learn how to work with the variety of devices that will be used – and to deal with tampering by drivers.